Sun Valley and Clear Creek Disposal ink new deal

-Last week, Sun Valley signed a ten year deal with Clear Creek Disposal to manage the city’s waste and recycling disposal.
+The city of Sun Valley earlier this month signed a 10-year deal with Clear Creek Disposal to manage the city’s waste and recycling disposal.
 The city has been doing business with Obras LLC, Clear Creek’s parent company, since 1969.

-There are no changes to the services that are already performed in Sun Valley.
-Trash and recycling pick up will still be done together once a week.
-Clear Creek also offers commercial services, like dumpsters and scheduled pickup, to Sun Valley citizens for a separate fee.
-However, rates have increased slightly.
-The new contract raises the monthly trash collection rate 14% from $23.92 to $27.27.
+The new contract raises the monthly residential trash collection rate 14%, from $23.92 to $27.27.
+There will be no changes to the current services; trash and recycling bins will be picked up together once a week.
+Clear Creek will continue to offer commercial services—dumpsters and scheduled pickups—to Sun Valley citizens for a separate fee.

 The deal expires September 30, 2031, as the contract was backdated to October 1, 2021 in order to line up with the fiscal year.